-Billed as the nation’s leading platform for connecting sellers of residential bank-owned and foreclosure properties with everyday buyers, Auction.com has helped investors purchase over $39 billion in real estate properties since the website launched about 11 years ago.
+Billed as the nation’s leading platform for connecting sellers of residential bank-owned and foreclosure properties with everyday buyers, Auction.com has helped people invest in real estate properties totaling over $39 billion since the website launched about 11 years ago.

-The process of using Auction.com to find your next real estate property investment couldn’t be much simpler.
+The process of using Auction.com to find and purchase investment properties couldn’t be much simpler.
 Prospective buyers get started by creating a free Auction.com user account and then searching a robust database that features more than 30,000 properties — all at a discounted rate.

 When you find a property or home that catches your eye and makes you take a second look, click “start” and “save” on the dashboard.
 The more properties a potential buyer bookmarks on the site, the more relevant their personal auction recommendations become.

 You can research and view property information reports and other documents on the property details page.
 If you are participating in an in-person auction, event details such as date, time, location, and what to bring to the auction are also available to view.

 To bid in an online auction, first click “register for auction” and follow the subsequent prompts.
 To place an online bid, log into your account, locate the property from your dashboard and enter your bid amount.
 Once you’ve placed your bid, you can track the auction directly from your dashboard.
 If you win an auction, be sure to submit your information so Auction.com can generate a contract and send it straight to the seller.